ShaggyDog18/SignalGeneratorSD/README.md

 - **#define ENABLE_EEPROM** - save settings to EEPROM, recover them at startup
 - **#define LCD_I2C_ADDRESS 0x3f** - may need to change I2C address of the display module
 - **#define ENABLE_VOUT_SWITCH** - developed an extra output circuit that switch meander logic level of either 3.3v or 5v; switched from menu by pin 6.
 EasyEDA link:
+- **#define ENABLE_MEANDRE05F_OUTMODE** - extra mode: square wave out signal at 0.5 frequency.
+This is one of the AD9833 module's features, used for more precise frequency setting.
+    **Note:** Compatible with the new MD_AD9833 library only!

 At the first start EEPROM: CRC Error will be shown.
 Will automatically reset settings to default and write them to EEPROM.